-We now turn to an application to illustrate the method with real data.
+We now turn to an application to demonstrate the performance on real data.
 The data set is a subsample of the Socio Economic Panel of Germany from 1992.
-To study the female labor supply in East Germany, 607 women with job and living together with a partner in East Germany have been asked for their weekly number of working hours, Y_i .
-The following values have been chosen as explanatory variables: the age of the woman X_1 , her earnings per hour X_2 , the prestige index of her kind of profession X_3 (called "Treimann Prestige Index", see Treimann, 1978), the monthly rent or redemption X_4 for their apartment or house, the monthly net income of her partner (in most cases her husband) X_5 , her education X_6 measured in years, the unemployment rate X_7 of the particular country of the Federal Republic of Germany where the woman is living in and the number of children younger than 16 years, X_8 .
-These data have already been analyzed nonparametrically, see e.g. Sperlich (1998) for functional forms and further discussion.
+To study the female labor supply in East Germany, 607 women with job and living together with a partner in East Germany have been asked for their weekly number of working hours.
+The following observations have been chosen as explanatory variables: the age of the woman X_1 , her earnings per hour X_2 , the prestige index of her kind of profession X_3 (called "Treimann Prestige Index", see Treimann, 1978), the monthly rent or redemption X_4 for their flat or house, the monthly net income of her partner (in most cases her husband) X_5 , her education X_6 measured in years, the unemployment rate X_7 of the particular country of the Federal Republic of Germany where the woman is living in and the number of children younger than 16 years, X_8 .
+These data have already been analyzed nonparametrically in Sperlich (1998), see e.g. for functional forms and further discussion.